 Baker was buried in the Oakwood Cemetery in Jefferson, Texas.
 Though he was a deserter from Morgan’s Squadron, the Confederate cavalry unit is shown on his grave marker.

-Afterward, he was romanticized by some for his defense of the “Southern honor.”
-But his record shows he was a merciless killer who killed anyone who angered him, regardless of their loyalties.
-He is estimated with killing between 50-60 people and authorities and historians alike rank him among the most ruthless killers who ever lived.
+Afterward, some romanticized him for his defense of the “Southern honor.”
+But his record shows he was a ruthless killer who killed anyone who angered him, regardless of their loyalties.
+He is estimated with killing between 50-60 people, and authorities and historians alike rank him among the most ruthless killers who ever lived.